11 Ways People Test Your Emotional Resilience Without You Noticing

 What does it mean when people test your emotional resilience?

 It implies that things test your capacity to maintain composure, understand what is happening, and control your emotions.
-These tests reveal emotional strengths and weaknesses, which can occur unintentionally through words, actions, or inconsistencies.
+These tests reveal emotional strengths and weaknesses that can be expressed unintentionally through words, actions, or inconsistencies.

 Why do familiar people test emotional resilience more than strangers?